SALTR/saltr-as3-sdk/README.md

 The entry point classes in SDK are different if the project is mobile or web based application.
 For mobile apps: SLTSaltrMobile.as is the main class.
 For web apps: SLTSaltrWeb.as is the main class.
 Each have some differences of initialization and usage.

+Note: All classes in the package start with "SLT" prefix.

 3. DIRECTORY STRUCTURE
 ======================